riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi3/Readme.md

-This firmware, that has been validated to compile against the current [edk2](https://github.com/tianocore/edk2)/[edk2-platforms](https://github.com/tianocore/edk2-platforms), should be able to boot Linux (SUSE, Ubuntu), NetBSD, FreeBSD as well as Windows 10 ARM64 (full GUI version).
+This firmware, that has been validated to compile against the current [edk2](https://github.com/tianocore/edk2)/[edk2-platforms](https://github.com/tianocore/edk2-platforms), should be able to boot Linux (Debian, Ubuntu, SUSE), NetBSD, FreeBSD as well as Windows 10 ARM64 (full GUI version).

 It also provides support for ATF ([Arm Trusted Platform](https://github.com/ARM-software/arm-trusted-firmware)).